nmoorenz/nmoorenz.github.io/README.md

 # nmoorenz.github.io
-personal website deployed to github pages with Jekyll and R
+personal website deployed to Github pages with Jekyll and R and Travis